Contemplating today's Gospel

 «By what authority are you doing these things?»

 Fr.
 Antoni BALLESTER i Díaz (Camarasa, Lleida, Spain)Today, the Gospel is asking us to think what our intentions are when we go to meet Jesus.
-Some go without faith, without recognizing His authority: this is why, «the chief priests, the teachers of the Law and the elders came to him and asked, “By what authority are you doing these things?
+Some go without faith, without recognizing His authority: this is why “the chief priests, the scribes, and the elders approached him and said to him, “By what authority are you doing these things?
 Or who gave you this authority to do them?”
 (Mk 11:27-28).

 And because we know Jesus is the only savior of the world, we turn to his Mother who is also our Mother, so that we may receive Jesus' words and life, with good intention and good will, to relish in the peace and joy of the sons of God.